nagasudhirpulla/taming_python/blog/skills/wsl_python.md

 <hr/>

 In this post we will learn
+* Setting python in Ubuntu inside WSL
+* Install multiple python versions using deadsnakes ppa
 * Running python in WSL (Windows Subsystem for Linux)
 * Visual Studio Code (VS Code) support for WSL
-* running multiple python versions using deadsnakes ppa
 * virtual environments

 ## What is WSL